-Standoff as man in pickup near Capitol claims he has a bomb - Albert Lea Tribune
+Man surrenders after claiming to have bomb near Capitol - Albert Lea Tribune

-Standoff as man in pickup near Capitol claims he has a bomb

-WASHINGTON — A man sitting in a black pickup truck parked on the sidewalk outside the Library of Congress told police he had a bomb Thursday, triggering a standoff in the heart of the nation’s capital.
+WASHINGTON (AP) — A man sitting in a black pickup truck parked on the sidewalk outside the Library of Congress told police he had a bomb Thursday, triggering a standoff in the heart of the nation’s capital.

-Officials evacuated a number of buildings around the Capitol and sent snipers to the area after officers saw the man holding what looked like a detonator inside the pickup, which had no license plates.
+Officials evacuated a number of buildings around the Capitol and sent snipers to the area after officers saw a man holding what looked like a detonator inside the pickup, which had no license plates.
+The man was identified as Floyd Ray Roseberry, 49, of Grover, North Carolina, according to two people briefed on the matter.
 Congress is in recess this week, but staffers were seen calmly walking out of the area at the direction of authorities.

-Police negotiators were communicating with him as he wrote notes and showed them to authorities from inside the truck, according to three people who were not authorized to publicly discuss the matter and spoke on condition of anonymity.
-They were trying to determine whether it was an operable bomb, the officials said.
+Police negotiators were communicating with Roseberry as he wrote notes and showed them to authorities from inside the truck, according to the two people and a third person also briefed on the matter, all of whom spoke on condition of anonymity because they were not authorized to publicly discuss the matter.

+Authorities were trying to determine whether it was an operable bomb, the officials said.
+Police gave no immediate details on his motive or any demands.

 “My negotiators are hard at work trying to have a peaceful resolution to this incident,” U.S. Capitol Police Chief J. Thomas Manger said.
 “We’re trying to get as much information as we can to find a way to peacefully resolve this.”